National Visa Information System (N-VIS)

 How does it work in practice?

 Visa applications are submitted in paper form.
 In some countries, visa applications are submitted to External Service Providers (ESPs) who then forward them to the contracted local Cypriot Embassy/ Consulate.
+In the Russian Federation the applications can be submitted only through the Consular authorities (Consulate in Moscow, General Consulate in St. Petersburg, General Consulate in Ekaterinenburg, Genaral Consulate in Krasnodar).
 Once the applicant’s details are entered in the N.VIS, a number of checks are run including for determining if the applicant is filed in the national stop-list as an illegal immigrant.
 Clear of all checks, the visa is issued to the applicant.

 Who can access VIS?